 Horton the Elephant & His Clover Cotton Ball Painting

-I set the paint out on a paper plate for each kid – like a painters pallet.
+I set the paint out on a paper plate for each kid – like a painter’s pallet.
 To make the clovers, dab cotton balls into paint and then onto the paper.
 The texture of the cotton ball will come through on the paper and make them look fluffy!
-I love lots of color and the finished project with all the paint is beautiful.
+I love lots of colors and the finished project with all the paint is beautiful.

 Use the paint in other colors to create a colorful painting and clover field.
 Use black paint to paint stems on the clover and add stripes to the stems.

-To frame the painting, just glue the painting on to a construction paper.
+To frame the painting, just glue the painting onto construction paper.
 Display prominently for Dr. Seuss’s birthday month.

 Sheree Crotty says

 Love the Horton craft. a template for Horton would be a good idea!

 Frugal Hausfrau says